pixelmocha/Virbella/README.md

 ### How can your implementation be optimized?

 Spelling the name right on the Git repo would be a first.
-Given time, I would have used Mongo with Mongoose to properly handle data mutaions and nesting data across tables (or joining).
+Given time, I would have used Mongo with Mongoose to properly handle data mutations and nesting data across tables (or joining).
 The json-server plugin is great, but it is no real database.

 ### How much time did you spend on your implementation?